JannieI/canvas-workstation-V3/src/app/roadmap.md

         - for numbers: show range min to max ?
         - add dates: maybe add calendar drop down, with {"filter": {"field": "date", "range": [{"year": 2006, "month": "jan", "date": 1}, {"year": 2008, "month": "feb", "date": 20}] }} checks if the date’s value is between Jan 1, 2006 and Feb 20, 2008
         - add PRE and POST filter, like WHERE and HAVING, at start and end of Transformation[]
+        - consider showing them: 1. with a filter symbol next to + symbol for Calculated fields  2. per field affect, ie in blue.
+Not sure how to manage more than one filter per field, or seeing the full picture if 50 fields with 3 filter scattered through the list.
+Think use Case.

     - CONFIG:
         - how and where used?